 News and Updates

-The chapter no longer publishes a newsletter; however, archived newsletters can be found here.
+Check out our newsletter.
+2021 brought about many changes, including the comeback of our Chapter newsletter.
+The archived newsletters can be found here.
 For the latest information about the Chapter, please visit our Facebook group to keep up with chapter news and events or to share information with other chapter members.